SaswatB/crylic/docs/reference/configuration-file.md

 _Default: undefined_

 Defines a path to the [bootstrap file](../onboarding/bootstrap-file.md) for the project, relative to the project root.
-A bootstrap file defines a React component that encapsulates the component rendered by a frame, allowing providers, and similar constructs, to be setup within each frame.
+A bootstrap file defines a React component that encapsulates the component rendered by a frame, allowing providers, and similar constructs, to be set up within each frame.

 </details>